Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation, Cycle 1.md

 ____
 ## Conclusion and Call to Action

-With the future of humanity and life on earth hanging in the balance, I am inviting you to join me for the adventure of a lifetime.
+With the future of humanity and life on earth hanging in the balance, I invite you to join me for the adventure of a lifetime.

 Please let me know via email or text if you would like to play ASAP.
-As soon as the first individual accepts The Invitation, The Great Game will begin.
+As soon as the first individuals accept The Invitation, The Great Game will begin.
 I would love to start playing Monday February 19th if you are willing.

 It is all on the line.
 This may be our last shot.
 Let's not fail.